dehezhang2/Notes/IELTS/IELTS.md

     * Body Paragraph B (accurate detail in a logical order)
     * Learn the formula (for different types) of task 1
   * Do I need to compare and contrast data in each body paragraph
-    * No, decide decide if the data should be compared and contrasted when you look at the chart and plan your writing
+    * No, decide if the data should be compared and contrasted when you look at the chart and plan your writing
   * How write the introduction(Quite formulaic)
     * Information given by IELTS and paraphrase it
     * Add dates, countries etc.